wlh320/refhelper/README.md

     Type command in an interactive shell

 SUBCOMMANDS:
-    add     Add an Entry to this library del     Delete an Entry in this library gen     Generate bibtex file of current library help    Prints this message or the help of the given subcommand(s) link    Create Link from entry and pdf file list    List entries of current library
     open    Open a library
-    quit    Quit from interactive CLI
-    view    View chosen pdf file in pdfviewer
+    list    List entries of current library
+    add     Add an Entry to current library del     Delete an Entry in current library link    Create Link from entry and pdf file view    View chosen pdf file in pdfviewer gen     Generate bibtex file of current library quit    Quit from interactive CLI
+    help    Prints this message or the help of the given subcommand(s)
 ```